Preparing for Child Custody Hearings in Massachusetts

 Request your initial consultation by filling out our online form or dialing 774-703-3755.

-How Can a Worcester Attorney Help Parents Prepare for a Child Custody Hearing?
+How Can a Massachusetts Attorney Help Parents Prepare for a Child Custody Hearing?

 To reduce the need for judicial intervention in family matters, prior to a hearing for temporary orders, the court will often require both parties and their attorneys to sit down and discuss settling the matter.
 Sometimes this is done with the help of a family court probation office (which is very different than the probation thought about within a criminal matter).
 If, after attempting to negotiate, you and the other parent cannot agree on all the contested issues, your attorney will have the opportunity to argue your side to the Judge.
 The Judge would then decide those matters and mail out an order after the hearing concludes.